 In August 2016, the Company announced the completion of a drilling program on the Monroe property.
 Two drill holes were drilled to a depth of 810 metres and 544 metres, respectively.
 The holes, HWY-16-01 and HWY-16-02, were successful in intersecting the Sullivan Time Horizon within a third order basin which comprises the Eastern Structural Domain.
 These holes constitute only the second and third pierce points within the Eastern Domain.
 Evidence from the drill holes strongly supports the existence of a strong hydrothermal convective cell operating at Sullivan Time within the Eastern Domain.
 Specifically, HWY-16-1 intersected abundant carbonate beds and pyrrhotite-biotite-chlorite-albite±chalcopyrite veins in the 150 metre thick section immediately above the Sullivan Time Horizon.
 These were accompanied by intense sericitization and chloritization of the Sullivan in-fill sequence including multiple stacked sulphide clast fragmental units.
 Some of these fragmentals are graded, similar to those described within the Sullivan Mine section, 40 kilometres to the north.
 Massive chlorite-pyrrhotite alteration occurs over a 40 metre interval in the immediate hanging wall of the STH, providing evidence for seawater entrainment into the hydrothermal system.
 This alteration, together with the preponderance of large angular pyrrhotite clasts in the fragmental, support the existence of an upflow zone nearby.
-The upflow zone is the expected location for the development of ore-stage lead-zincsilver mineralization.
+The upflow zone is the expected location for the development of ore-stage lead-zinc-silver mineralization.
 HWY-16-02, located 800 metres east of HWY-16-01, intersected a similar interval to the first hole, minus the massive chlorite alteration.
 Noteworthy to HWY-16-2 was the existence of a 3 metre thick section of pyrrhotite laminated muds overlain by a thin interval of bedded pyrrhotite-sphalerite (5 cm thick).
 This may be analogous to the Concentrator Hill Horizon which constitutes the distal manifestation of the Sullivan Deposit, 4 kilometres southeast of the Sullivan Mine.
-Based on vectors from the above mentioned evidence, the Company intends to permit an additional four sites in the south-western corner of the eastern domain.

 Subsequent follow-up drilling commenced in March 2017 with drillhole HWY-17-03.
 This hole is located 500 metres south of HWY-16-01 and 700 metres west of HWY-16-2.
-HWY-17-03 entered the Sullivan hanging wall sequence at 650 metres and remains in this unique package of rocks at 785 metres where it is currently being reduced to secure the hole to that depth.
+HWY-17-03 entered the Sullivan hanging wall sequence at 650 metres.
 To date, significant developments include a 6 metre thick zone of vented albite fragmental at 742 metres.
 This style of alteration occurs in the immediate hanging wall of the Sullivan Mine.
 Immediately beneath the albite fragmental in HWY-17-03 are intensely seriitized sediments with veinlets and disseminations of sphalerite (ZnS) and Galena (PbS) present locally to the bottom of the hole.
+Fine grained sphalerite-galena was also encountered in a 30 metre thick zone of intensely altered tourmalinite.
+The strongest lead-zinc mineralization is associated with replacement of tourmalinite by albite-sericite-chlorite.
+In places, the tourmalinite is cut by stockwork pyrrhotite veinlets and hosts abundant clots of pyrrhotite.
 These features, together with some distinct pyrrhotite laminated units document a hydrothermal system within the graben in-fill.

 In May 2017, the Company announced the recommencement and expansion of drilling with a program designed to test for stratiform lead-zinc-silver mineralization in a projected third-order sub-basin east of Monroe Lake.
-The Company completed drillhole HWY-17-03, followed by the deepening of drillholes HWY-16-01 and HWY-16-002 through to definitive Lower Aldridge Formation.
+The Company completed drillhole HWY-17-03, followed by the deepening of drillhole HWY-16-01 through to definitive Lower Aldridge Formation.